Escrito por: Simon Difford

 Photography by: Simon Difford

-However, even in the most technologically advanced facilities the process remains something of an art, starting with the labour intensive hand-cutting and harvesting of agave, a plant that takes five to 12 years to reach maturity.
+Even in the most technologically advanced facilities the process remains something of an art, starting with the labour-intensive hand-cutting and harvesting of agave, a plant that takes five to 12 years to reach maturity.

 Tequila is made from the agave, pronounced 'Uh-Gah-Vee'.
 A native plant to Mexico, its name originates from a Greek word meaning 'noble' or 'admirable'.
 In Mexico the plant is also sometimes referred to as 'Maguey' (pronounced 'mag-gay').